Master's Programme in Engineering Physics

-Studies in engineering physics create a basis for the technological applications of physics and open doors for different careers in industry, science and research.
+Studies in Engineering Physics create a basis for the technological applications of physics and open the doors for different careers in industry, science and research.
 A profound understanding of physics and mathematics can be employed in finding novel solutions to both present-day and future’s challenges.

-Studies in Master's Programme in Engineering Physics are strongly research oriented.
+Master's Programme in Engineering Physics is strongly research oriented.
 Almost half of the MSc graduates continue towards a doctorate.
 The research focus areas range from experimental and theoretical materials physics to nanophysics and nanoscience, and to novel energy solutions.
 The study programme differs from a more classical university physics in its proximity to concrete, practical research questions.
 Its connection to real-life problems is very strong.

 There are two majors in the Master's Programme in Engineering Physics from which students can choose from when they enter the programme: Engineering Physics and Physics of Advanced Materials.
 The former is more general whereas the latter focuses on materials and nanoscience in particular.

 The Engineering Physics major consists of two parts: a core content and a flexible choice of courses selected by the student.
 The core courses of the major cover important topics for engineering physics and methods from computational, theoretical, and experimental physics.
 The core content includes also some choices for more detailed focusing on a certain subject.
 The rest of the studies have a very flexible structure, and provides the student with the possibility of focusing in physics, nanoscience, energy studies, or designing a more cross-disciplinary content for the major.
 The student can also choose to complete a minor subject, or complete a more extended major.

 The objective of the major is to give the student the chance of profiling the studies for the future professional life while providing a very strong background in physics and mathematics.
 The studies include a lot of hands-on experience with research.